tjhorner/WebSentials/README.md

 To make an accept button (hit enter to click), just add `id="accept"` to a button and you're all set!

-functionCreator&tm;*!
+functionCreator&trade;*!
 -

 This is basically a noob-friendly JavaScript compiler.
 To use it, just use this function.

     functionCreator("create a variable test that is equal to 'pie' then create a variable arraything that is an array");

 It compiles JavaScript in a noob-friendly way.
 Use `create a variable variablename` to create a variable.
 Use `that is equal to` to signify an equal sign.
 To make a semicolon, just type `then`.
 To create a variable equal to an array, type in `create a variable variablename that is an array`.
-It's JavaScript, in plain English!&tm;*
+It's JavaScript, in plain English!&trade;*

 Todo: